erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 - max duration/swings until dampened

 The section on modeling cranes and loads (@sec:crane-params) covers ways how one might estimate the relevant parameters, including the amount of excitation one can expect.
-The chaotic interaction inherent to a double pendulum makes it difficult to create a way of determining/estimating the time it will taken a given CMG array to to dampen an excitation.
+The chaotic interaction inherent to a double pendulum makes it difficult to create a way of determining/estimating the time it will take a given CMG array to dampen an excitation.
 Looking at the dampening simulations of different capacity CMGs (@fig:spcmg-avoidance-animation) we can nevertheless understand the basic behavior during dampening.

 The dampening controller will generate torque until the CMGs saturates i.e. its capacity (Nms) is consumed in one direction.
 As the pendulum reverses direction the CMGs move out of saturation as the commanded torque also reverses direction.

 Therefore I expect there to be a way to estimate the number of oscillations a CMG array requires to dampen a given pendulum.
-I am guessing that the estimation will relate the momentum envelope of the array with the angular momentum of the two links.
+My guess would be that the estimation will relate the momentum envelope of the array to the angular momentum of the two links.
 This momentum in turn depends on the moment of inertia and maximum rotational velocity of the two links.
-The developed models permit us to at least estimate the dampening performance by varying the momentum envelope and observing dampening performance (@Fig:limited-momentum-animation and @Fig:limited-momentum-plot, for code see sec:2d-dp-wcontroller-limit) and thereby derive the necessary requirements for the subsequent sizing of the CMG array.
+The developed models nevertheless permit us to estimate the dampening performance by varying the momentum envelope and observing dampening performance (@Fig:limited-momentum-animation and @Fig:limited-momentum-plot, for code see sec:2d-dp-wcontroller-limit) and thereby derive the necessary requirements for the subsequent sizing of the CMG array.
 These simulations also provide a useful rule of thumb for the dampening performance: doubling the momentum envelope halves the number of swings it takes to dampen the crane.